pivotal/docs-tap/getting-started.md

 6. Install the VSCode Tanzu Extension.
    See [How to Install the VSCode Tanzu Extension](vscode-extension/install.md).

+If you have completed the prerequisites, then you're ready to get started!

-## Section 1: Develop your first application on Tanzu Application Platform
+## Section 1: Develop your first application on the Tanzu Application Platform

-In this section, you deploy a simple web application to the platform, enable debugging, and see your code updates added to the running application as you save them.
+In this section, you will:
+* Learn about application accelerators
+* Deploy your application
+* Add your application to the Tanzu Application Platform GUI Software Catalog
+* Set up your integrated development environment (IDE)
+	* Iterate on your application
+	* Live update your application
+	* Debug your application
+* Monitor your running application

-#### About application accelerators
+### About application accelerators

-The Application Accelerator Plugin of Tanzu Application Platform GUI is located on the left-hand side navigation bar (**Create** button).
-It helps application developers and administrators to create and generate application accelerators.
-Accelerators are templates that codify best practices and ensure important configuration and structures are in place.

-Developers can bootstrap their applications and get started with feature development.
-Application administrators can create custom accelerators that reflect their desired architectures and configurations, and enable fleets of developers to utilize them instantly.
-This decreases administrator concerns about whether developers are implementing their desired best practices.

-Application Accelerator templates are available as a quick start from [Tanzu Network](https://network.tanzu.vmware.com/products/app-accelerator).
-To create your own Application Accelerator, see [Creating an accelerator](#creating-an-accelerator).
+Application accelerators are templates that not only codify best practices, but also provide important configuration and structures ready and available for use.
+Developers can create applications and get started with feature development immediately.
+Administrators can create custom application accelerators that reflect desired architectures and configurations, enabling developer use according to the best practices defined.
+The Application Accelerator Plugin of TAP GUI assists both application developers and administrators when creating and generating application accelerators.
+To create your own application accelerator, see [Create your accelerator](#creating-an-accelerator) for instructions.

 ### Deploy your application